tempoCollaboration/OQuPy/docs/pages/tutorials/bath_dynamics/bath_dynamics.rst

 Environment Dynamics
 ====================

-An example on how to compute the dynamics of an gaussian bosonic environment using the OquPy package.
+An example on how to compute the dynamics of a gaussian bosonic environment using the OquPy package.

 First let’s import the necessary packages